 Terrace Bay is a picturesque community situated on the Trans-Canada Highway 17.
 The area is surrounded by the rugged beauty of the North of Superior wilderness and serves as the Eastern gateway to the Lake Superior National Marine Conservation Area.
 Two beautiful areas to see are Slate Islands Provincial Park and the 100-foot Aguasabon Falls & Gorge.

-Thunder Bay is by far the largest city on Northwest Ontario and is located on the shores of the world's largest freshwater lake, Lake Superior.
-It is next to a well known Provincial Park best known to the rest of the world as the Sleeping Giant.
+Thunder Bay is by far the largest city in Northwest Ontario and is located on the shores of the world's largest freshwater lake, Lake Superior.
+It is next to a well-known Provincial Park best known to the rest of the world as the Sleeping Giant.
 Thunder Bay is a great place for business, education and training, conferencing, medical, sports, living, and of course, visiting.

-The city is located head of the Highway 61/Interstate 35 corridor and is only 45 minutes from Minnesota.
-The Thunder Bay International Airport is serviced by Porter, Air Canada, United, Westjet, Wasaya and Bearskin Airlines.
-There are many natural attractions surrounding Thunder Bay as well as many outdoor adventures like kayaking, canoeing, windsurfing, gofling, sailing, snowmobiling and skiing.
+The city is located at the head of Highway 61/Interstate 35 corridor and is only 45 minutes from Minnesota.
+The Thunder Bay International Airport is serviced by Porter, Air Canada, United, Westjet, Wasaya, and Bearskin Airlines.
+There are many natural attractions surrounding Thunder Bay as well as many outdoor adventures like kayaking, canoeing, windsurfing, golfing, sailing, snowmobiling, and skiing.
 Make sure you visit the Fort William Historical Park, the world's largest reconstructed fur trade post.

-For more information: The Municipality of Machin www.visitmachin.com
+For more information: The Municipality of Machin visitmachin.com